leaysgur/cfw-bindings-wrangler-bridge/README.md

 ## Motivation

+- Imagine you are
-- Imagine using frameworks like SvelteKit and want to deploy app to Cloudflare Pages
+  - using frameworks like SvelteKit
+  - and deploy your app to Cloudflare Pages
+  - with platform specific features like KV, D1, etc...
-  - You will pick `@sveltejs/adapter-cloudflare` and adapt your app
+- You choose `@sveltejs/adapter-cloudflare` and adapt your app
+  - It works fine in actual environment! ;D
-- But in local development, `vite dev` can not help you to use platform specific features like KV, D1, etc...
+- But in local development, `vite dev` cannot help us to use platform specific features like KV, D1, etc...
-  - It means `platform.env.MY_KV` is always `undefined`
+  - It means that `platform.env.MY_KV` is always `undefined`
-- Some frameworks offers way to use `wrangler pages dev` directly, but currently there is no `--remote` support
+- Some frameworks offer a way to use `wrangler pages dev` which can use platform features locally
-- It seems there are only 2 ways to access platform specific features remotely
-  - 1: Use REST API
-  - 2: Use `wrangler` CLI
+  - but currently there is no `--remote` support
+  - In addition, (maybe) this is not easy way for Vite-based frameworks...
-- This library aims to provide mock implementation injected in local development which can access remote platform features
+- This library aims to solve this issue by providing a mock implementation that can be injected in local development
+  - and this mock becomes bridge between running `wrangler` process which can access remote platform features

 ## Install